Person with a candle for a head that is melting.

 Setting Emotional Boundaries

-“No, I can’t purchase those class supplies out of my own pocket.”
+“No, I can’t purchase those teaching supplies out of my own pocket.”

 “No, I can’t stay until after 6 o’clock to meet with that parent.”